hsk3mis/learn-you-a-haskell-for-great-good/README.md

         - all guards must evaluate to Boolean
         - if all guards evaluate to False, then evaluation falls through to the next pattern

+* Where bindings vs Let bindings:
+    Where can be used in Guards, Let is more local.
+    Where = just syntactic constructs; readable because function body is closer to the function name Let = expressions themselves

 * Notes